rsaimon348/aws-automation-with-python/README.md

-# aws-automation-with-python
+# AWS Automation with python
-AWS automation with python
+Learning *AWS automation with python* from ACloud Guru